bfugetta/HoyaFORCs/README.md

 ## Description of Data files
 - images.bin
-  - 20,000 61x61 grayscale images that encode the results of FORC experiments for simulated materials with random material parameters
+  - 20,000 61x61 grayscale images that encode the simulated FORCs with random material parameters
 - labels.bin
   - 20,000 8-parameter labels that correspond to the materials that produced the images in images.bin